 For many Hoosiers, opening the mail is an interesting part of the day.
 But some consider much of it "junk mail" — unwanted and unwelcome.
 If you are tired of the daily flow of unwanted mail, here are some simple steps to greatly reduce the pile.

-Households can significantly reduce their advertising mail by registering with the Direct Marketing Association's Mail Preference Service.
+Households can significantly reduce their advertising mail by registering with the Direct Marketing Association (DMA) Mail Preference Service.
 It's easy to do, and you'll be reaching some of the biggest direct marketers in the country with a single letter.
 This service is good for five years.
 It works only for national mail, not local mail, and only for residential addresses, not businesses.
-You can register by either of the following two easy methods.

 For more information, go to the DMA Web site or call (212) 768-7277.